Aircloak/aircloak/air/docs/content/components.md

 The following diagram shows the possible ways in which the components interact.
 For common configurations, see the subsequent sections.

-![Shows an overview of different ways in which the Aircloak Insight components interact.
+![Shows an overview of different ways in which the Aircloak Insights components interact.
 IA: Insights Air, IC: Insights Cloak, IDC: Insights Datasource connector, DS: Datasource](components/interactions.png)

 In the diagram above the arrows point to the component being connected to.